 Chris Butler, Assistant Vice President, Global Head of Product Operations at Cognizant

-Takeaway #5: Getting started in machine learning means seeing where it fits in
+Takeaway #5: Getting started as a PM in machine learning means seeing where AI fits in

 ML can really fit in well in places where there’s huge amounts of data to sift through and potentially draw insights from manually.
 When the volume of data is so big, it’s very difficult to go over each data point.
 So this would be an ideal place to fit ML into the process and work together with data scientists to discover machine learning opportunities.